Telefonica/mistica-web/doc/layout.md

     <rect x="calc(50 + 16)" y ="0" width="100" height="50" fill="lightgray" stroke="black"  />
     <rect x="calc(150 + 32)" y ="0" width="117" height="50" fill="lightgray" stroke="black"  />
 </svg>

-You can also use the `fullWidth` prop to use all available horizontal space together with special space
-values:

 ### between